gabelem/instagram_sidebar/README.md

 # Instagram Sidebar Test (Old project: 3/11/2024)

-*This is an old project not finished.*
+*This is an old project made in ±1 hour, not finished.*

 [Page Preview](https://gabelem.github.io/instagram_sidebar/)